CyberNilsen/USB-Monitor/README.md

 - **C# (WPF)** — Main framework for building the application with a modern graphical user interface.
 - **USB Event Handling** — Detects USB events and monitors device connections.
 - **System Management (Windows APIs)** — Manages system resources like USB connections and timeouts.
-- **Microsoft Win32 API** — Registers the app to auto-start on system boot.

 ---